 Fall (Sept-November): Fall is also a great time to visit Jeju Island as it offers warm, sunny days.
 As with Spring, there is a lot more natural beauty due to the change of the seasons which brings along orange and red leaves and beautiful photo opportunities.

-Jeju Island: The Hawaii of Korea, So They Say
+Jeju Island: The Hawaii of Korea

 Firstly, Jeju is as different from Hawaii as apples from oranges!

-However, Jeju is popular for many other reasons and the unique attractions on the island make it a worthy reason to include it on your Korean bucket list.
+However, Jeju is popular for many other reasons, and the unique attractions on the island make it a worthy reason to include it on your Korean bucket list.

 Jeju will always hold a special place in my heart as it was my first stop before I started teaching English in Korea.